abstracta/jmeter-java-dsl/docs/guide/README.md

 :::

 ::: tip
 Remove such post processors when no longer needed (when debugging is finished).
-Leaving them would generate errors when loading generated JMX test plan or running test plan in BlazeMeter, in addition to unnecessary processing time and resource usage.
+Leaving them would generate errors when loading generated JMX test plan or running test plan in BlazeMeter or OctoPerf, in addition to unnecessary processing time and resource usage.
 :::

 ### Debug info during test plan execution